Running EFT-hedron with null constraints at loop level: Modification of null constraints

+With suitable choices of coefficients, we construct convergent linear combinations of the null constraints, defined as follows:

+These combinations cancel the leading infrared divergences and yield well-defined bounds.
+We will now employ the method of~\cite{Chiang:2022ltp} to determine the allowed region in the \( g_3/g_2 \)–\( g_4/g_2 \) plane, with explicit analysis in dimensions \( d = 5 \) and \( d = 6 \).

+With this regularization in place, we adopt the method of \cite{Chiang:2022ltp} to derive a two-dimensional allowed region in the \( g_4/g_2 \)–\( g_3/g_2 \) parameter space.
+The detailed analysis and numerical implementation of this procedure will be presented explicitly in the \( d = 5 \) and \( d = 6 \) cases.

 A comment on the choice of $\epsilon$ is in order here.
-As we noticed, that $c_1$ and $c_2$ coefficients also contribute to the null constraint, however, their contribution can be suppressed by the choice of somewhat smaller $\epsilon$.
+As we noticed, that the $\beta$-functions of higher order terms would also contribute to the null constraint, however, their contribution can be suppressed by the choice of somewhat smaller $\epsilon$.
 In a similar way, we expect that all $\beta$-functions of all EFT coefficients will contribute to the value of null constraint, and the only way to suppress them for granted is to choose small enough $\epsilon$.
 However, very small values of $\epsilon$ make the bounds significantly weaker, as we will show later.
 Choosing $\epsilon=1$ provides the strongest bounds, however, in order to trust them, one has to assume that infinite number of contributions from further $\beta$-functions and multiloop corrections indeed can be neglected for a particular EFT under consideration.
-Thus, the bounds at loop level become not so robust, as it was also noticed before in several previous works \cite{Bellazzini:2020cot,Bellazzini:2021oaj,Haring:2022sdp,Riembau:2022yse,Beadle:2024hqg}.
+This corresponds to the weak coupling assumption which was shown to hold for small values of $g_2$ \cite{Bellazzini:2017fep, Bellazzini:2016xrt}.
+Thus, the bounds at the loop level become not so robust beyond weak coupling assumption, as it was also noticed before in several previous works \cite{Bellazzini:2020cot,Bellazzini:2021oaj,Haring:2022sdp,Riembau:2022yse,Beadle:2024hqg}.

 In the rest of the paper, we analyze the implications of modified null constraints.
 In particular, we show how the modified null constraint affects the allowed region of \( g_3/g_2 \)–\( g_4/g_2 \), which is altered by choosing different values of \( g_2 \) (i.e., \( b_1, b_2 \sim g_2^2 \)) and \( \epsilon \).